MrDarkRoot/MrDarkRoot.github.io/_tabs/about.md

 -Hi — I’m [Tran Khanh Duy], a final-year Information Technology student at [Saigon Technology University].
-I maintain an active practice routine on platforms like TryHackMe  build home labs
+-I maintain an active practice routine on platforms like TryHackMe  build home labs and take part in CTFs.
--and take part in CTFs.
-My skillset spans reconnaissance and web app testing (OWASP Top 10) as well as defensive awareness — I know how incidents surface in logs and how mitigation workflows
+-My skillset spans reconnaissance and web app testing (OWASP Top 10) as well as defensive awareness.
--operate.
-I’m seeking an internship in penetration testing to turn hands-on practice into impactful, team-based experience.
--I have an enermous interest in Penetration Testing, Offensive Security.

 ---